tes/github-commands/readme.md

 #### Copy all members of one team to another team

 ```
-bosco staff-to-team [org] [team-from] [team-to]
+bosco copy-team [org] [team-from] [team-to]
-bosco staff-team tes Staff Modules
+bosco copy-team tes Staff Modules
 ```

-This will add all staff to the team 'modules'.
+This will add all users in the 'Staff' team to the team 'modules'.

 #### Add matching repositories to a team